• Nothing Found

 How to get from JFK to Times Square by taxi

-Local taxis are easy to spot with their iconic yellow colour and “TAXI” roof sign and they can be found waiting at taxi ranks outside of each JFK terminal, with attendants ready to help you if needed.
-Alternatively, you can pre-book a private transfer with a trusted company or call one from the airport.
+New York taxis are easy to spot with their iconic yellow color and “TAXI” roof sign and can seat up to four passengers in a standard sedan, or five in a minivan.
+You can also pre-book a private transfer with a trusted company such as Welcome Pickups or call one from the airport.

 Extra charges:

-For a more personalised option with the bonus of no hidden fees, pre-book a convenient private transfer with Welcome Pickups and enjoy the luxury of a door-to-door service.
+For a more personalized option with no hidden fees, no tip required, and no line to wait in, pre-book a convenient private transfer with Welcome Pickups and enjoy the luxury of a door-to-door service.

 Cost